MattFerraro/devsite/nextjs-blog/posts/poissons-equation.md

 > Find me a function $f$ where every value everywhere is the average of the values around it, *plus some pointwise offsets.*

-In the land of matrices, this means we now have to deal a matrix $h$ which is the same shape as $f$, and is full of user-specified offsets.
+In the land of matrices, this means we now have to deal with a matrix $h$ which is the same shape as $f$, and is full of user-specified offsets.

 The modification to our code is straightforward.
 Instead of replacing $f(i, j)$ with the average of the cells around it, we replace  $f(i, j)$ with the average of the cells around it *plus an offset $h(i, j)$*, which is just the $(i, j)$ value of the matrix $h$.
 That's really it!